Clear casing made through transparent plastic molding, offering excellent visibility and precision for electronic enclosures.

 NAK80: Ideal for Medium-Volume Production

 NAK80 is a pre-hardened steel known for its high dimensional stability and excellent polishing capabilities.
-Its resistance to corrosion and good discharge processability make it perfect for injection molding simple yet high-performance parts, such as car fascia boards or plastic covers for printers.
+Its resistance to corrosion and good discharge processability make it perfect for injection moulding simple yet high-performance parts, such as car fascia boards or printer plastic covers.
 NAK80 is well-suited for plastics that are difficult to process, like POM and PVC, making it a top choice for medium-volume production runs.

 • Advantages: